Task state segment

-All this information should be stored at specific locations within the TSS as specified in the IA-32 manuals.
+All this information should be stored at specific locations within the TSS as specified in Volume 3(a), Chapter 8 of the IA-32 manuals.

 Location of the TSS

 The TSS may reside anywhere in memory.
 A segment register called the task register (TR) holds a segment selector that points to a valid TSS segment descriptor which resides in the GDT (a TSS descriptor may not reside in the LDT).
 Therefore, to use a TSS the following must be done by the operating system kernel: